Dmytro Razumkov: Biography

 Razumkov was born on 8 October 1983 in Berdychiv, Zhytomyr Region, to Komsomol activist Oleksandr Razumkov and theater actress Natalia Kudri.
 His father was a former Deputy Secretary of the National Security and Defense Council of Ukraine.
-Dmytro has a half-brother, Hlib who was born in the civil marriage of Oleksandr Razumkov with Yulia Mostova, the editor-in-chief of "Mirror of the Week".
+Dmytro has a half-brother Hlib who was born in the civil marriage of Oleksandr Razumkov with Yulia Mostova, the editor-in-chief of "Mirror of the Week".
 Hlib was adopted by Anatoliy Hrytsenko, who married Mostova in 2003.

 Razumkov graduated with honors from the Institute of International Relations at the Taras Shevchenko National University of Kyiv with a degree in International Economic Relations and also received a law degree with honors from the National State Tax Service University.

 From 2006 to 2010, Razumkov was a member of the Party of Regions.
 In an interview with ZIK on 2 April 2019, he explained that he had never been a political technologist of the Party of Regions and had not been in "Young Regions", the party’s youth wing.
 In July 2007, he started working in the Ministry of Regional Development and Construction of Ukraine in the Department for Ensuring the Activities of the Minister and the Board of the Ministry of Regional Development and Construction of Ukraine.
 After that he worked in the Cabinet of Ministers of Ukraine.

 He was assistant to Member of Ukrainian Parliament Valeriya Matyukha (Party of Regions) in 2006–07.

 In 2009–2011, Razumkov worked in management positions in the commercial sector.
 In 2013–2014, he was the advisor to Andriy Nikolaenko, Head of the Kirovohrad Regional State Administration.

 In 2015–2019, Razumkov was the managing director of the Ukrainian Politconsulting Group.

-Razumkov returned to professional politics as a political advisor to Volodymyr Zelensky's 2019 presidential campaign.
+Razumkov returned to professional politics as a political advisor to Volodymyr Zelenskyy's 2019 presidential campaign.
 Zelensky won the election, in the second round of the election he defeated incumbent president Petro Poroshenko with nearly 73% of the vote to Poroshenko's 25%.

-Razumkov became the leader of Zelensky's Servant of the People party.
+Razumkov became the leader of Zelenskyy's Servant of the People party.
 In the 2019 Ukrainian parliamentary election, Razumkov headed the party list of Servant of the People.
 In the election, the party won 124 seats on the nationwide party list and 130 constituency seats.

 On 29 August 2019, Razumkov was elected Chairman of the Verkhovna Rada.
 During his election, he received the largest support of people's deputies since the founding of Verkhovna Rada, with 382 parliamentarians voted for his candidacy.
 He is co-chair of the Interparliamentary Assembly of the Verkhovna Rada, the Seimas of Lithuania and the Sejm and the Senate of Poland, Co-chair of the Interparliamentary Assembly of the Parliament of Georgia, the Parliament of Moldova and the Verkhovna Rada, and chairman of the executive committee of the National Parliamentary Group in the Inter-Parliamentary Union.